dfusionai/vana-satya-proof-autoaccept-py/README.md

-# Vana Satya Proof of Contribution - Autoreject
+# Vana Satya Proof of Contribution - Autoaccept

 This repository serves as a template for creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
-This particular version autorejects the files and gives 0 scores.
+This particular version autorejects the files and gives 1.0 scores.

 ## Overview